 That’s why scientists have studied motivation for decades, attempting to establish the biological, cognitive, and social forces that govern the way you think and act.

 Below, we’re diving headfirst into some of that science to learn exactly what is happening in your brain when you feel motivated and how you can get and stay motivated to achieve your goals.
+For an extra boost, check out the new Motivation Collection in the Aaptiv app, with pep talks from our inspiring trainers to help you conquer the day.

 Motivation and the Brain